 It’s essential to find a video solution that makes it easy for you to upload to YouTube.
-Having a cohesive editing program that connects to your YouTube channel is important for creating video and sharing it with the world.
+Having a cohesive editing program that connects to your YouTube channel is essential for creating and sharing videos.

 In addition, the video editing software needs to have easy-to-use tools so you can jazz up your video within minutes.
 We turn to Screencast-O-Matic as our go-to video editor.
 Many of its users are educators, business professionals, and bloggers looking to create quick and easy videos to share on YouTube.

-Screencast-O-Matic has a free screen recorder, which enables people to record their screen or webcam and turn them into shareable videos.
-With Deluxe, Screencast-O-Matic offers an affordable and intuitive video editor.
-It gives you the ability to add multimedia, transitions, and also share your video to multiple social sharing websites including YouTube, Facebook, and Twitter.
+Screencast-O-Matic has a free screen recorder, enabling people to record their screen or webcam and turn them into shareable videos, as well as a free video editor, allowing creators to upload directly to YouTube from the editor.
+Screencast-O-Matic’s video editor gives you the ability to add text, images, and transitions to your videos, and also share your video to multiple social sharing websites, including YouTube, Facebook, and Twitter.

 3 Edit Tips For YouTube Videos